zoraviel/CSS-assignment-3/README.md

 Your first goal is to build two very good, very correct font stacks, one for everything and the other only for headings.
 One stack will be serif, and the other will be sans-serif.
 You can choose whether headings are serif and everything else is sans-serif, or the opposite. **You must include one Google font in each stack.** The total number of different Google font families used will be two.

 Your second goal is to add appropriate and correct HTML and CSS to **make the page reformat itself for smaller devices,** especially mobile phones.
-This might take longer than the font families.
+This might take longer than the font families part.

 ## index.html

 Familiarize yourself with the file.
 You should understand all the HTML markup here.
 If you don't, ask!

-You will need to **add** exactly two elements to the HEAD.
-One element is part of making the page responsive.
+You will need to **add** exactly two elements inside the `<head>`.
+One element is an important part of making the page responsive.
 (What is that element? **Hint:** Check Robbins, chapter 18.)
 The other element is required for using Google fonts.

-Other than adding those two elements, DO NOT *change* anything in this file!
+Other than adding those two elements to the `<head>`, DO NOT *change* anything in this file!

+## normalize.css

+It is well known that different browsers and different devices interpret some of the HTML elements differently.
+This wreaks havoc with our layouts.
+[Normalize.css](https://necolas.github.io/normalize.css/) is a commonly accepted, widely used solution to this vexing problem.

+I have already included the *normalize.css* file in your repo, and it is linked in the `<head>` of *index.html*.

+NEVER alter the *normalize.css* file.
+Keep it untouched.
+Write your styles in a separate file (here, that is *main.css*).
+When linking stylesheets in the `<head>`, always put *normalize.css* first and yours after it.

+This is all already done for you.

 ## main.css